Emilia Bayer

-Emilia Bayer, or Emilia N. Bayer was born May 5, 1934 in Sofia, Bulgaria.
+Emilia Nicolova Bayer was born May 5, 1934, in Sofia, Bulgaria.
 She studied sculpture and ceramics at the Akademy of Arts in Sofia.
 Since finishing her studies at the Akademy in 1964 she has worked as a freelance sculptor.
 She has also taken commissions for works in applied graphics, book design and calligraphic design.

 Career

 During 1973–1975 Bayer designed work in Bulgaria including 250m² stone reliefs for the new building of the Theatre Sofia in Sofia.
 The subject was the development of acting in the history of mankind.
 This work of art is thought to be an exceptionally well turned out synthesis of architecture and sculpture.

 In 1975 Bayer moved to Berlin.
 In the following decade she took commissions for more than ten larger-than-life sculptures in public parks and buildings.
 Her main work in Berlin was the commission to design reliefs for the new building of the Friedrichstadt-Palast theatre, (1982–1984).
 Of the originally planned 12 reliefs only six were realised, but at last only four came true.
 Afterwards due to the dissident actions of her husband she could not get other commissions; even contracts already given were foreclosed.
 She could no longer show her works at exhibitions.

 When the new politics of the communist administration became clear, the Bayer family applied for emigration visas, which were eventually granted after more than four years of fighting the bureaucracy.
 These four years of a de facto ban to exhibit and publish any of her works caused an irredeemable break in Bayer's specialty – applied sculpture on buildings.
 Today she concentrates on the realms of figurative porcelain, oil-pastels and oil paintings.